Day 352-358/ 365 Days of Fulfillment Blog

-Hot chocolate is the drink of the Christmas season for many people and with good reason.
-I personally always get a cup of hot chocolate during our cities annual Christmas tree Lighting, and any opportunity that facilitates me doing something Christmas related in the cold, prompts hot chocolate as well – when in Rome.
-There are just certain things we involve ourselves with that make experiences during the holiday season feel more nostalgic and warm, and hot chocolate consumption is just one of those things.
-Maybe it’s the warmth, the smell, or the taste, but whatever it is, people can’t seem to get enough.
+Hot chocolate is the drink of the Christmas season for many people and with good reason: it warms you up, brings up the feeling of nostalgia and goes perfect with a Christmas special on TV.
+I personally always purchase a cup of hot chocolate during my neighbour cities annual Oakville Christmas tree Lighting.
+And any opportunity that facilitates me doing something Christmas related in the cold, prompts hot chocolate as well – “when in Rome”.
+There are just certain things we involve ourselves with that make experiences during the holiday season feel more nostalgic and warm, and hot chocolate consumption tends to be one of those things.
+Maybe it’s the warmth, the smell, or the taste – probably the combination – but whatever it is, people can’t seem to get enough.

 Another great thing about hot chocolate is in the creativity upon creation.
-You can go with whipped cream, mini marshmallows, 1 big marshmallow or sprinkle some peppermint on top; you can choose dark hot chocolate, regular hot chocolate and i’m sure the list goes on and on.
-We all have our favourites, but one thing is for certain, anytime you have hot chocolate out in the cold during Christmas, it’s sure to put a smile on your face and warm your heart up a little bit more.
+You get to become your own personal chef, with very little skill required.
+You can use whipped cream, mini marshmallows, 1 big marshmallow or sprinkle some peppermint on top; you can choose dark hot chocolate, regular hot chocolate, white hot chocolate and I’m sure the list is just beginning.
+We all have our favourites, but one thing is for certain, anytime you have hot chocolate out in the cold, it’s sure to put a smile on your face and warm your spirit up just a little bit more.

-And guess what, there is also some actual health benefits that come from this tip as well, the flavonoids and antioxidants the drink provides!
+And guess what, there are also some actual health benefits that come from this tip as well: the flavonoids and antioxidants the drink provides!
+Yes, I get it has sugar in it, but I’m trying to throw ourselves a tiny bone here.
 Flavonoids are a great source of phytonutrients which helps increase blood flow and oxygen to the brain.
-The key to optimizing the antioxidants in hot chocolate is by selecting a purer, less processed brand, one with real cocoa.
+The key to optimizing the antioxidants and reducing the unhealthy ingredients in hot chocolate is by selecting a purer, less processed brand, one with real cocoa.

 Day 355/365 – December 22